 Large birds, like the red-tailed hawk, also use the saguaro for nesting and hunting platforms.
-Their stick nests are constructed among the arms of a large saguaro.
+They construct their stick nests among the arms of a saguaro.
 In turn, ravens and great horned owls may take over an abandoned hawk nest.

 Saguaro cacti also provide a valuable source of food for animals.
 In early summer saguaro flowers provide nectar and pollen for bats that in turn pollinate the flowers.
 In mid-summer, ripening fruit provides moisture and an energy-rich food for birds, bats, mammals, reptiles, and insects during a time of scarcity.

-In drier areas of the Sonoran Desert, park rats, jackrabbits, mule deer, and big horn sheep will also eat the young saguaro's flesh when other water sources are not available.
+In drier areas of the Sonoran Desert, pack rats, jackrabbits, mule deer, and big horn sheep will eat the young saguaro's flesh when other water sources are not available.